 Department News and Announcements Archive

-Vesla Weaver, Bloomberg Distinguished Associate Professor of Political Science and Sociology, in PNAS.
+Vesla Weaver, Bloomberg Distinguished Associate Professor of Political Science and Sociology, in The Journal o f Politics.

 “There are big differences.
 Still, ideologically and institutionally, there are some parallels with West Berlin.”
 The complete article can be found on Foreign Policy’s website

 Shirley received a Global Religion Research Initiative (GRRI) award for her project titled, ‘Politicizing Christianity in Taiwan and the US.’
 This study explores how transnational church organizations pursue their political and religious agendas across two national contexts, namely Taiwan and the United States.
 Contending with national boundaries in a global world, these organizations necessarily navigate […]

 Professor Ho-Fung Hung interviewed in the LA Times, “The fundamental issues of U.S.-China trade conflict are still unresolved, though both Trump and Xi could go home to give hope to their constituents, assuring they will be resolved in the end.”

 Professor Ho-Fung Hung’s spoke to Hidden Forces’ podcast about the upcoming US-China trade talks at the G20 summit amid fallout from the ongoing protests in Hong Kong.
 Hidden Forces is a multimedia educational platform devoted to exploring the underlying forces driving the most powerful changes we see in the world.